dapplets/dapplet-docs/docs/ex02-state-machine.md

 ![video](/video/ex02-state-machine.gif)

-> If you don't know how to run the dapplet in a browser, see [Get Started](/docs/get-started#11-connect-the-development-server-to-dapplet-extension).
+> If you don't know how to run a dapplet in your browser, see [Get Started](/docs/get-started#11-connect-the-development-server-to-dapplet-extension).